![]() |

 The matter was clinched in the Spring of 1998.
 I had a business trip to Nashville and took out a day to visit Northern Mississippi to see Mount Pleasant and Slayden for myself.
 By then, (And thanks to the good people at the Marshall County Genealogical Society who worked with me over the Internet) I had located a 2nd cousin on my grandmothers' side who took a morning off to show me around.
 In the Mount Pleasant graveyard, we found four tombstones in a row - Brother Thomas, Sister Ethel, Mother Sophronia and Father Thomas.
 That was that.
 Intestingly, Sophronia lived until 1928 when my dad would have been 7.
 I asked him if he remembered his dad being upset when his mother died.
 He said he did not.
 We had a mystery here.

 In a visit to the National Archive in Washington, I guessed that Thomas' father was Henry M. Ballard, who was living with wife Elizabeth, son Thomas, and many daughters in the 1860 census of Haywood County, Tennessee.
 I guessed wrong.
 The researches I just found have compelling evidence that my great-grandfather was Thomas Almon Ballard, and his father was Walter Alvis Ballard.
 Walter was the grandson of Owen Ballard, born in Warren County, North Carolina around 1766.
-This is taken from family bibles,which carries more wait than my guesswork.
+This is taken from family bibles,which carries more weight than my guesswork.
 Also, we know that Thomas and Sophronia had a son named Thomas Alvis Ballard, so that strengthens the connection with Walter Alvis.
+Later DNA evidence nailed that connection.

 My dad's half sister Alma had a list of family names - the only one I didn't have a line on was "Grandpa Brittenum."
 It turns out that Brittenums were one of the pioneer families in Mt.
 Pleasant, so my guess was that my grandfather married a Brittenum before he married my Grandmother.
 Once again, bad guess.
 At a family reunion in 2001, I found out from Uncle John's kids that their grandmother was the former Laura Bogard, who died around 1905.

-As of 1998, there are 5 Confederate veterans that are direct ancestors of mine.
+As of 1998, there are 5 known Confederate veterans that are direct ancestors of mine.
 My great great grandfather Alexander Valentine died at Gettysburg.
 My great great grandfather Dempsey Eure Curl also got captured and spent some time at Fort Delaware.
 Thomas's son Arthur married Dempsey's granddaughter Ruby Valentine many years after Thomas died.
 Don't know if they knew each other in Fort Delaware.
 One thing for certain is that they are spending eternity in the same graveyard in Mount Pleasant, Mississippi.
+A fourth veteran, and a very sad story, is Joel Weems, Jr., my great great grandfather on my mother's side.
+He was captured and held in the prison at Alton, Illinois.
+After surviving unbelievable hardships, he died early in 1865, months before he would have been sent home.
+He had one daughter, who married Burrell Anderson, Sr., who died under very mysterious circumstances in Tyler, Texas (Died of a gunshot wound.
+Police report says that he was accidentally shot while getting into a side car.
+My great aunts say that my grandfather and his father walked into a shed.
+There was a gunshot.
+Til his dying day, BG Junior would not say what went down).
 Finally, on my mother's side, her great-grandfather Thomas Jefferson Anderson was a likely veteran in Georgia's 23rd Infantry - serving through the entire war.
+Later we found out that Thomas Jefferson's grandfather served in the war of 1812.

 More recently, I got a major hit on the Curls when I contacted the people at the Chatham County Genweb.
 They produced the following document from William Curl - his will, which was written the year he died: